bluehandtalking/CodeBook-RubyRails/Ruby_Rails_Wiki.md

     * Mediawiki has been coined 'challenging' to use

     * There are some inherent problems using an embedded
-        editor such as CEditor, although variants are available
+        editor such as CKEditor, although variants are available

 * Search